JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 - ### Are there tutorials on how to use the Microsoft 365 apps and services?

-    [Microsoft 365 Training Center](https://go.microsoft.com/fwlink/p/?linkid=2089608) has quick start guides, cheat sheets, tips and tricks, and training courses that show you how to make the best use of Microsoft 365.
+    [Microsoft 365 Training Center](https://go.microsoft.com/fwlink/?linkid=2300437) has quick start guides, cheat sheets, tips and tricks, and training courses that show you how to make the best use of Microsoft 365.

-- ### What is Microsoft FastTrack?
+- ### What is FastTrack?

-    Microsoft FastTrack is our deployment and adoption service designed to help you move to Microsoft 365 Apps for enterprise smoothly and confidently, and realize business value faster.
+    FastTrack is our deployment and adoption service designed to help you move to Microsoft 365 Apps for enterprise smoothly and confidently, and realize business value faster.

     FastTrack provides IT pros customized guidance for deploying and adopting Microsoft 365 Apps for enterprise, including access to Microsoft engineering expertise, best practices, tools, and resources.

     FastTrack resources and services are included at no additional cost with Microsoft 365 Apps for enterprise for customers with at least 150 users for the life of your subscription.
-[Learn more](https://www.microsoft.com/en-us/fasttrack/microsoft-365/office-365?rtc=1).
+[Learn more.](https://go.microsoft.com/fwlink/?linkid=2284406)

-- ### Where to view related products?
+- ### Where can I view related products?

     [**Microsoft 365 Business Standard**](https://go.microsoft.com/fwlink/p/?linkid=2120020)
     For businesses that need the latest desktop version of Microsoft 365 in addition to cloud services.